 Did class privilege play a part in my admittance to Harvard?
 Without a doubt.
 I was able to get in because I knew someone who was enrolled there; like me, he had left college and worked in industry; we had done political work together in Chicago, and now he was going back to school; he wrote a letter to Admissions on my behalf.
 (The Harvard Graduate School of Education prides itself on admitting a small number of non-traditional students every year: the other one my year was an indigenous Australian.)

-Since then ‘tis years, but each seems shorter than the day I first surmised that, adding the years at Penn to the years at Harvard and the years teaching at colleges, I had put in more time in the academy than I had in industry.
+Adding the years at Penn to the years at Harvard and the years teaching at colleges, I have put in more time in the academy than I had in industry.
 Nevertheless, to paraphrase Melville, a blast furnace was my Harvard College and my Yale.
 When I applied for my present job, someone at the interview asked me how I happened to be there after the years in industry.
 (He had my cv in front of him.)
 I answered, “I was laid off from a steel mill, and decided to take a step down and go to Harvard.”
 Sometimes I wonder what would have happened had I stayed in the mill: I would have had enough seniority to ride out temporary layoffs, and would have been retired long ago, with a good pension; on the other hand, I might be dead.

 Some of what I regard as my best political work I did while I worked in industry.
-(Mike Staudenmaier recounted some of it in Truth and Revolution.
+(Mike Staudenmaier recounted some of it in his book Truth and Revolution.
 As Huck Finn said about Mark Twain, “He told the truth, mainly.”)
-And some of it I did after I left industry; I refer mainly to the work I did with Race Traitor.
+And some of it I did after I left industry, most notably Race Traitor.

-Looking back on my lifetime in radical politics, and notwithstanding the mistakes I made and the things I would do differently, did I contribute to the subordination of the working class to capital, or, worse yet, to its erasure?
+All in all, taking into account my lifetime in radical politics, including my mistakes, did I help subordinate the working class to capital, or, worse yet, contribute to its erasure?
 Is the working-class movement worse off for my participation?
 I think not.

 As Twain said, “Persons attempting to find a motive in this narrative will be prosecuted; persons attempting to find a moral in it will be banished; persons attempting to find a plot in it will be shot.”